 How to open VBA in Excel?

-You can open VBA in Excel by following a few basic steps.
-These steps are as follows:
+You can open VBA in Excel by following a few basic steps such as using a keyboard shortcut and the Developer tab.
+Let’s explore these steps in detail:

 Use a Keyboard Shortcut